San Diego Family Lawyer

 These factors will not automatically ruin your chances of obtaining visitation, but they can affect what the court will permit as far as your visitation rights.
 For example, a DUI conviction may prevent you from being permitted to driving with your children in the car.
 A skilled attorney from our team can work tirelessly to prove that you are fit as a parent and will be willing to work with the courts to make sure you are allowed visitation with your child.

-Get help from Claery & Green, LLP!
+Get help from Claery & Hammond, LLP!

-The attorneys at Claery & Green, LLP represent clients in determining visitation in situations where divorce has transferred physical custody to a former spouse or domestic partner.
+The attorneys at Claery & Hammond, LLP represent clients in determining visitation in situations where divorce has transferred physical custody to a former spouse or domestic partner.
 In cases where visitation has been denied by a custodial parent or where visitation needs to be established, a San Diego family lawyer from our firm can work closely with the court to ensure visitation is granted.
 For more information about your visitation rights,